If you’re planning to grow a summer garden, you’re most likely going to grow tomatoes in it.

 But it doesn’t take long for those plants to get unwieldy, and before you know it, you’re struggling to contain the vines without snapping the stems or losing flowers or fruits.

 Tomato roots spread rapidly, and it’s best to stake, cage, or trellis them early so you don’t risk driving the supports into their developing root systems.

 For most home gardens, I prefer super sturdy, heavy-gauge square cages (like these ones) and am not a fan of the flimsy, conical tomato cages you see in garden centers.
-(Not to mention, the conical cages are never strong or tall enough to fully support an indeterminate plant.)
+Those conical cages are just never strong or tall enough to fully support an indeterminate plant.

 I hope these growing tips help you have the most successful tomato season ever!

 Do you have any other wisdom gleaned from growing your own tomatoes?
 Please share in the comments below!